ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/differences-between-backup-and-export.markdown

 - Speed:
     - Backup is usually much faster than an export

+- Size:
+    - Export is much smaller than backup

 {INFO: As an administrator, should I do backups, exports or both to be on the safe site?}
-You should perform backups which allow quickly restore from a failure on the same / similar system.
+You should perform backups which allow quickly restore from a failure on the same system.
 Note that also incremental backups are supported.
 {INFO/}